Codecademy/stuff.js/README.md

 ### Context#iframe

 Is just the iframe element available for DOM manipulation.
+Note that if you move the iframe, it has to reload and will *lose all code and state*.

 ### Custom events